Most of us want to know where our hard-earned money is going. One area that can get a little fuzzy at times is charities.

 - Bob Woodruff Family Foundation (A)

 - Operation Homefront (A-)

 - Wounded Warriors Family Support (A)

 The Federal Trade Commission (FTC) has a list of bogus charities to avoid.
-In some cases, the FTC says the following charities pocketed 95% of donations intended for veterans:
+In some cases, the FTC says, the following charities pocketed up to 95% of donations intended for veterans:

 - American Disabled Veterans Foundation

 - Medal of Honor

 - Saving Our Soldiers

 - Veterans Fighting Breast Cancer

 Meanwhile, in its donors guide, CharityWatch singled out four other veterans charities after they received failing marks in its charity rankings: